Aviation Maintenance Technician (AVMT)

 AVMT 201 Airframe Auxiliary Systems I 1 Credit Hour(s)

-This course will provide the student an understanding of operating principles and basic maintenance techniques for airframe auxiliary systems and their components, including: communication and navigation systems, aircraft instrument systems, and ice and rain control systems.
-The student will learn to inspect, check, service, troubleshoot and repair these systems.
+This course will provide the student an understanding of operating principles and basic maintenance techniques for environmental and waste water systems, as described in the FAA Aviation Mechanic Airman Certification Standards (ACS) Subject Areas Environmental, and Waste and Water Systems.
+The student will learn to inspect, check, troubleshoot and repair these systems.

 Offered: Resident